 - They often look after the billing too, saving you a major headache.

-- They save you getting booked twice on the same day (double booking).
+- They save you from getting booked twice on the same day (double booking).

 - They are not expensive.
 I pay less than $100 a month.
 A great investment and time-saver.